rokinot/portfolio/README.md

 # Introduction

-👋 I am rokinot, a security researcher.
-B.Sc in Computer Engineering.
+👋 I am rokinot, a security researcher specialized in crypto security.

 I started doing audits contests on Code4rena for fun back in 2022.
 Since 2025 I've switched to work with security research full time on multiple platforms: Cantina, Code4rena, Sherlock, Codehawks, and have had some of the best performances in public contests in the past few months.
 I have [a blog](https://rokinot.github.io/) where I write about some of my best, as well as some of my favorite vulnerabilities found.